hananAlaskar/notes/README.md

 # Notes App

 Notes App is a [Flutter](https://flutter.dev/) application that build for Flutter Challenge.
-The chanllenge mede by [mais alheraki.](https://github.com/pr-Mais)
+The chanllenge mede by [mais alheraki](https://github.com/pr-Mais) and [Nawal Al-Hamwi](https://www.linkedin.com/in/nawal-al-hamwi/)

 # App functions
  - Creating a new note.